Home » Paying For School » Public Service Student Loan Forgiveness

 Typed signatures will be rejected.
 Digital signatures must be drawn on the screen and approved for use.
 Once signed, the electronic form will be processed.

-You may also submit a form by hard copy.
-Download the form through the PSLF Help Tool and then follow the manual signature path.
+You may also submit a hard-copy form.
+Download the form via the PSLF Help Tool, then follow the manual signature path.
 Using the My Activity page, you should be able to download and print the form.

 Once you and your employer have signed the printed form, you may send it to: